 Yes.
 However, your study permit is not a travel document.
 It doesn’t give you the right to travel to or enter Canada.
 Along with your permit, you may need:

 Depending on where you’re from, you may only need your passport.
-Make sure you know which document you need to travel to and enter Canada.
+Make sure you know which document you need to travel to and enter the country.

-Having the travel document you need also doesn’t guarantee you’ll be allowed back into Canada.
-You still must show the border services officer that you meet all the requirements before we’ll let you re-enter.
+Having the travel document you need also doesn’t guarantee you’ll be allowed back.
+You still must show the border services officer that you meet all the requirements before they’ll let you re-enter.